Looking for some fun hands-on projects? Try these homeschooling fall activities for children.

 Homeschooling Photography for Kids - another great project to start in the fall, is to begin photographing the same tree once a week.
 It is a wonderful way of bringing the changing of the seasons to life.

 Make a scarecrow - Collect together some old clothes, and stuff with straw to make your own scarecrow.
-You can leave him to guard your garden, but in the UK it is tradition to burn him on you Guy Fawkes bonfire on November 5th.
+You can leave him to guard your garden, but in the UK it is tradition to burn him on your Guy Fawkes bonfire on November 5th.

 Plant a Tree - Why not try planting some of the autumn seeds you find and see if you can grow your very own tree.